 Oxblood Germanium Overdrive

-Keeley’s Original Overdrive Just Got A Lot Bolder
+Keeley’s Original Overdrive Just Got a Lot Bolder

 Oh, and these are 100% hand built.
 The craftsmen and designers at Keeley wanted this to be our finest and loudest moment, so we made it in the “Thunder” color scheme.
-AND, this is the first run of cases we powder coated in house!
+AND, this is the first run of cases we powder coated in-house!
 A first for Keeley that we are very proud of!

-Clean, Distortion, Fuzz — It’s All There
+Light OD, Distortion, Fuzz — It’s All There

-The key to the ultimate overdrive in our opinion is the ability to control five different parameters.
+The key to the ultimate overdrive, in our opinion, is the ability to control five different parameters.

 - Volume.
 You have to be able to put the pedal to the metal whenever you darn well chose.
 Voltage doubling in our circuit gives you just that.
 Headroom for days.
 Slay an amp, leave it a bloody mess.
-No you won’t blow tubes, but you will have them at the right temperature to make them glow with delight.
+No, you won’t blow tubes, but you will have them at the right temperature to make them glow with delight.

 - Drive.
 What?
 You want me to describe Drive?
-Shoot, from “Is it on?” cleans to searing sustain and saturation.
+Shoot, from “Is it ON?” cleans to searing sustain and saturation.
 It pushes you.
 Compels you to play.
-Non-stop playing…
+Non-stop playing….

 - Midrange.
 Wait.
 Didn’t I say 5?
 Well, the 6th sign of a wonderful overdrive pedal is what’s under the hood.
 It’s masterful creation of sultry mids.
 The kind of mids singers or cellos are known for.
 Throaty and powerful.
 Not just a woman tone, but a manly roar.
 Not congested and stuffed up.
 Focused and brilliant.